 Here, you’ll find lots of fun resources to help you liven up your lessons and get students excited about Shakespeare in 2016!
 Ideal for warm-ups or end of class fun.
 Enjoy!
-Learn some fascinating facts and idioms with this special Shakespeare infographic from the Macmillan Readers!
-Celebratory Infographic If you’re after a fun and general introduction to Shakespeare, look no further than this infographic!
 The PDF User Community - Debenu.
 How it Works - Examine the Evidence.
 Exemplifying the use of primary sources in learning, Jakub Simacek, center, discusses his exhibit with a visitor at the National History Day competition at the University of Maryland College Park.

 Program have given permission for Education World to reprint 25 great ideas from teachers -- ideas that are sure to get kids across the grades excited about reading.
 The BOOK IT!
 Reading Incentive Program, sponsored by Pizza Hut, has motivated millions of young readers over the years.
 Note: The following teacher ideas were originally published by the BOOK IT!
 National Reading Incentive Program.
 Musical Books.
-Scavenger Hunt.
-Name That Book!
-Readers for Tomorrow.
-Mystery Reader.
 Anatomy of a Book: The Contents.
 We’ve all read so many books, that perhaps we feel we are well-acquainted with the many elements that go inside them.